Siwakornzz/tracing-service/README.md

 - Go 1.18+ (for backend service)
 - Node.js and npm (for the poc)
-- Docker (to run Jaeger and the services together)
+- Docker (for running Jaeger and related services)

 ### Setup & Run the Service